Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 • Access permissions: Different users are given permissions as per the role in the CRM application by the admin.
 Testers have to ensure that permissions are given correctly by checking role-wise.

-• Transaction process: Customer transaction information should be accurately updated when CRM is integrated with POS.
+• Transaction process: Customer transaction information should be accurately updated when CRM is integrated with POS system.

 • Card Balance: While the customer is making payment and if there is no sufficient balance, customer should be able to choose another payment method for paying remaining balance and this should be authorized